 The condition is often spotted in the summer, when kids are playing outside with their shirts off.

-But one thing parents dont have to worry about is scoliosis caused by an overweight backpack.
-Though overloaded backpacks can lead to muscle strain, they do not cause scoliosis, says Raymund Woo, MD, pediatric orthopedic surgeon at Florida Hospital for Children.
+But one thing parents don't have to worry about is scoliosis caused by an overweight backpack.
+Though overloaded backpacks can lead to muscle strain, they do not cause scoliosis, says Raymund Woo, MD, pediatric orthopedic surgeon at AdventHealth for Children.
 Nor will good posture in childhood prevent scoliosis.

 Though scoliosis in children and teens is rarely painful, it can cause young people to become self-conscious about their appearance.
 We know that taking these mental and emotional concerns seriously is part of treating scoliosis.